zeling595/tp/docs/DeveloperGuide.md

 Aspect: Should user use display index or booking ID to locate the Booking
 - Alternative 1 (current choice): booking ID
     - Pros: Since bid/Booking ID is also used in other command (e.g. addBooking and findBooking), its usage is standardised.
-    - Cons: Not as convenient as the user would have to search up for the personId first
+    - Cons: Not as convenient as the user need to look for the booking ID.
 - Alternative 2: display index
     - Pros: Easy to implement: can reuse addressBook code
-    - Cons: Since we have miltiple lists in the app, it is possible that the user will be jumping between different lists.
+    - Cons: Since we have multiple lists in the app, it is possible that the user will be jumping between different lists.
-    For example, a person might remember a booking to be deleted to be at index 4, but he then proceed to change the personBooking which results in change on sequence of bookingBooking (ed. deletePerson).
+    For example, a person might remember there is a booking to be deleted at index 4, but he proceeds to change the `personBook` which results in a change in the bookingBook (ed. deletePerson).
     Generally, referencing using ID is more reliable as ID is fixed and unique.
 <!-- Delete Booking feature -->